src-d/blog/content/post/hercules.v4.md

 classes, etc. Then we apply the same coupling analysis to them: we know which are changed in each commit.

-By default the functions are extracted.
+By default, the functions are extracted.
 ```
 hercules --shotness --pb https://github.com/tensorflow/tensorflow | labours.py -m shotness -o tensorflow
 ```